Capability building - Anne Wecking

 Anne’s Fascination with Science Now Focusses on Nitrous Oxide (N2O)

-Born and raised in Dorsten, northern Germany, a small town on the rural fringe of an area once famous for its coal mining and steel production, she and her two brothers were always playing outside with the neighbourhood kids learning about their natural surroundings.
+Born and raised in Dorsten, northern Germany, she and her two brothers were always playing outside with the neighbourhood kids learning about their natural surroundings.

-Indeed, fascination with science has led Anne to diverse parts of the world, including living in rural Mongolia, before her current PhD degree study at the University of Waikato where she researches paddock-scale N2O emissions from grazed pastures, funded by the University of Waikato NZAGRC Doctoral Scholarship.
+Indeed, fascination with science has led Anne to diverse parts of the world, including living in rural Mongolia, before her current PhD degree study at the University of Waikato where she researches paddock-scale N2O emissions from grazed pastures, funded by the University's NZAGRC Doctoral Scholarship.

 Work in Mongolia on managing forest ecosystems and the crucial role of soil came during her MSc studies for Leibniz Universität Hannover in Germany, between 2014 and 2017.
 The project focused on identifying the value of forest soils for plant nutrition to advance forest management.

 “Initially, my decision to study physical geography (BSc) was guided by the idea to further understand earth surface-related processes at the interface of natural to social science.
 Quickly, this idea became a fundamental theme in my life – to explore and to discover, to dream and to understand,” she says.

 “Studying geography satisfied this need as did an apprenticeship at a journalism academy in Munich parallel to my bachelor studies".
 Her focus on soil science in her MSc studies gave her the chance gain internship experience at AgResearch in Palmerston North.”